 The disciples who walked with Jesus during His three years of ministry were given authority by Him to heal 'every disease and affliction' and to cast out spirits.
 But they were not always successful as their failure to liberate the demonized boy demonstrated.
 We can draw some encouraging insights from these two glimpses into this seldom recorded aspect of the disciple's lives:

 Not a single one of these first disciples were born again or had 'saving faith' at this point in their lives, yet they were still empowered by Jesus to pray for healing and deliverance.
 Apparently, Jesus is so willing to heal people that He will work through the prayers of anyone who is willing, even if they have a still undeveloped faith relationship with God.

 We are shown that even the disciples who walked with Jesus and who would become the mighty apostles of the early church, nevertheless, experienced failure and perplexity all along the way.
 That should encourage us to keep trying to be used and seeking to learn the ropes.

-The Sending of the Twelve
+1. The Sending of the Twelve

 And he called to him his twelve disciples and gave them authority over unclean spirits, to cast them out, and to heal every disease and every affliction.
 The names of the twelve apostles are these: first, Simon, who is called Peter, and Andrew his brother; James the son of Zebedee, and John his brother; Philip and Bartholomew; Thomas and Matthew the tax collector; James the son of Alphaeus, and Thaddaeus; Simon the Cananaean, and Judas Iscariot, who betrayed him.
 These twelve Jesus sent out, instructing them, 'Go nowhere among the Gentiles and enter no town of the Samaritans, but go rather to the lost sheep of the house of Israel.
 And proclaim as you go, saying, 'The kingdom of heaven is at hand.'
 Heal the sick, raise the dead, cleanse lepers, cast out demons.
 You received without paying; give without pay.
 Matthew 10:1-9

-Disciples Unable to Heal a Demonized Boy
+3. Disciples Unable to Heal a Demonized Boy

 And when they came to the crowd, a man came up to him and, kneeling before him, said, 'Lord, have mercy on my son, for he is an epileptic and he suffers terribly.
 For often he falls into the fire, and often into the water.
 And I brought him to your disciples, and they could not heal him.'
 And Jesus answered, 'O faithless and twisted generation, how long am I to be with you?
 How long am I to bear with you?
 Bring him here to me.'
 And Jesus rebuked him, and the demon came out of him, and the boy was healed instantly.
 Then the disciples came to Jesus privately and said, 'Why could we not cast it out?'
 He said to them, 'Because of your little faith.
 For truly, I say to you, if you have faith like a grain of mustard seed, you will say to this mountain, 'Move from here to there,' and it will move, and nothing will be impossible for you.'
 Matthew 17:14-20

 Next Healing Essential